Posted: Fri 6th Oct 2023

 Choose the right anti-malware protection

 When it comes to cyber security, your small business is in a unique position.
-You face many of the same threats as large enterprises, while sharing many of the same vulnerabilities as home users.
+You face many of the same threats as any larger company, while sharing many of the same vulnerabilities as home users.

 This unique position deserves its own approach to security.
 Simply repackaging a consumer product as a small business solution isn't adequate.
 For instance, it might offer no protection for servers, but many small businesses either use one or soon will.